reshmabidikar/slate/source/includes/_payment.md

 no content
 ```

+**Request Body**

+A payment object including, as a minimum, the `amount` to be refunded

 **Query Parameters**

 None.

 **Returns**

-Returns a payment object.
+If successful, returns a status code of 201 and an empty body.
+A new payment transaction of type REFUND is created.

-### Refund an existing payment with external key
+### Refund an existing payment [using external key]

+Refunds part or all of the balance of an existing payment.
+The payment is identified ny its `paymentExternalKey`, which is given in the request body.

 **HTTP Request**